WBCD 2026 Competition Track

 Items Used in This Task

-Track 3: Life Science R&D - Lab Experiments
+Track 3: WBCD XtalPi Lab Experiments Track

-Robot from AgileX RoboticsThis task simulates a laboratory automation workflow.
+This task simulates a laboratory automation workflow.
 The system handles high-density sample racks, interfaces with analytical instruments, and performs reagent bottle operations (threaded caps and flexible tubing).
 The full task consists of three sequential steps performed in rounds.

 Task Rules